Sabine Baring-Gould: Career

 Baring-Gould became the rector of East Mersea in Essex in 1871 and spent ten years there.
-In 1872 his father died and he inherited the 3000 acre family estates of Lewtrenchard in Devon, which included the gift of the living of Lew Trenchard parish.
+In 1872, his father died and he inherited the 3000 acre family estates of Lewtrenchard in Devon, which included the gift of the living of Lew Trenchard parish.
 When the living became vacant in 1881, he was able to appoint himself to it, becoming parson as well as squire.
-He did a great deal of work restoring St Peter's Church, Lew Trenchard, and (from 1883 to 1914) thoroughly remodelled his home, Lew Trenchard Manor.
+He did a great deal of work restoring St Peter's Church, Lewtrenchard, and (from 1883 to 1914) thoroughly remodelled his home, Lew Trenchard Manor.

 Folk songs

 Baring-Gould regarded his principal achievement to be the collection of folk songs that he made with the help of the ordinary people of Cornwall and Devon.
-His first book of songs, Songs and Ballads of the West (1889–91), was published in four parts between 1889 and 1891.
-The musical editor for this collection was Henry Fleetwood Sheppard, though some of the songs included were noted by Baring-Gould's other collaborator Frederick Bussell.
+His first book of songs, Songs and Ballads of the West (1889–91), was published in four parts between 1889 and 1891; the musical editor for this collection was Henry Fleetwood Sheppard, though some of the songs included were noted by Baring-Gould's other collaborator Frederick Bussell.

 Baring-Gould and Sheppard produced a second collection named A Garland of Country Songs during 1895.
 A new edition of Songs of the West was proposed for publication in 1905.
 Sheppard had died in 1901, and so the folk song collector Cecil Sharp was invited to undertake the musical editorship for the new edition.
-Sharp and Baring-Gould also collaborated on English Folk Songs for Schools during 1907.
-This collection of 53 songs was widely used in British schools for the next 60 years.
+Sharp and Baring-Gould also collaborated on English Folk Songs for Schools.
+This collection of 53 songs published in 1907 and used widely was used widely in British schools for the next 60 years.

 Although he had to modify the words of some songs which were too rude for the time, he left his original manuscripts for future students of folk song, thereby preserving many beautiful pieces of music and their lyrics which might otherwise have been lost.